-In order to facilitate the development of the catalog, a list of organizations that have already granted Numista the right to use their images is available here.
-You can therefore use images from these organizations on Numista without having to ask for authorization first; you only need to specify the source when adding an image to a file of the catalog.
-If you want to add a source to this list, you can transfer the proof of authorization to a catalog administrator, or ask for help on the forum to get this permission.
+In order to facilitate the development of the catalogue, a list of organizations that have already granted Numista the right to use their images is available here.
+You can therefore use images from these organizations on Numista without having to ask for authorization first; you only need to specify the source when adding an image to a file of the catalogue.
+If you want to add a source to this list, you can transfer the proof of authorization to a catalogue administrator, or ask for help on the forum to get this permission.

 When publishing an image from an authorized organization, it is requested not to remove any watermarks identifying the author of the image.
 This may be less aesthetic but is a matter of respect for Numista vis-à-vis these partner organizations.

-If you think that an image on Numista does not respect these rules of use, do not hesitate to post it on the Numista Catalog forum.
+If you think that an image on Numista does not respect these rules of use, do not hesitate to post it on the Numista Catalogue forum.

 |Quality||Clipping and cropping||Format|

 QualitySeveral choices are available to you to take pictures according to the material and resources you have.
 You can of course take an image of a website that allows Numista to use its images or take pictures of your own coin, either by taking a photograph or by scanning your coin.

 In all cases, it is important to favor a high resolution in order to obtain a clear image making it possible to identify all the details of the coin.
 A resolution of 720dpi will give very good images; a resolution of 1500dpi will ensure optimal image and crisp details even after magnification.